FACT-Finder-Web-Components/magento2-module/.github/CONTRIBUTING.md

 * Create first an issue and then start coding to contribute via a PR.

+## Contribution requirements
+- Contributions must adhere to the coding standards.
+Module is using [magento-ecg/coding-standard](https://github.com/magento-ecg/coding-standard), there is also [phpcs.xml.dist](../phpcs.xml.dist) included which should be used.
+- Pull requests (PRs) must be accompanied by a meaningful description of their purpose.
+Please use our [template](ISSUE_TEMPLATE.md) while creating pull request
+- For any change, which could be notified, please update the [CHANGELOG.md](../CHANGELOG.md) with relative change info.
+- PRs which include bug fixes must be accompanied with a step-by-step description of how to reproduce the bug.

 ## Do you have questions about the source code?

 * Ask your question via an issue which is prefixed with `question` in the title.